18F/18f.gsa.gov/content/posts/2020-06-30-transforming-how-dojs-civil-rights-division-engages-with-the-public.md

 {% include "linked-figure.html",
      image: "/assets/blog/how-to-file_old.gif",
-     alt: "Previous “how to file a complaint” site.",
+     alt: "GIF of the legacy 'File a Complaint' website",
-     caption: "Previous “how to file a complaint” experience" %}
+     caption: "Previous 'how to file a complaint' experience" %}

 Up until now, the experience of filing a report was confusing and inconsistent for the public.
 The Civil Rights Division is a complex organization with several specialized units (or “sections”).
 This complexity was confusing for some victims of civil rights violations.
 A victim reporting a violation had to pick among dozens of possible reporting pathways.
 Without clear guidance and expectation setting, many people submitted reports that required extensive follow-up to collect missing information, or submitted reports that fell outside the purview of the Division altogether.